GIOVRUSSO/Control-Group-Code/Multiplex_network/README.md

 Shihao Xie (shihao.xie1@ucdconnect.ie)

 ### Reference
 *Shihao Xie, Giovanni Russo.
-On the design of integral multiplex control protocols in nonlinear network systems with delays, 2022 ([arXiv](https://arxiv.org/abs/2206.03535)).*
+A Multiplex Approach Against Disturbance Propagation in Nonlinear Networks with Delays, 2023 ([arXiv](https://arxiv.org/abs/2206.03535)).*

 ### Annex: poster
 The poster that presents part of the work can be found via [Shihao_NecSys22.pdf](https://github.com/GIOVRUSSO/Control-Group-Code/files/9101320/Shihao_NecSys22.pdf).
 It was presented in NecSys22, an IFAC conference on network systems, in Zurich, Switzerland.